jcearlock/Alexa/README.md

 Instructions:

-Step X) Prepare your own source code to upload to the Amazon Lambda Function console:
+Step 1) Prepare your own source code to upload to the Amazon Lambda Function console:

 Get the codez, cd into project directory
 ```